kmortime/fss_fll_python/index.md

 - USB Cable: Wired programming of the EV3 is supported
 - Wifi: Adding a USB dongle to the EV3 allows for the bot to be programmed using wifi.
 Connection instructions provided below.
+- Before connecting to the ev3 robot in a classrom environment it is strongly recommended to first [rename the EV3 robot](./rename.md).
   1. Insert the dongle when the bot is off
   2. Power up the EV3 and wait for the bot to fully boot
   3. Navigate and select the "Wireless and Networks" menu option